bGZo/blog/thoughts.md

 ## Thoughts

-> [Clichés](https://www.detailedpedia.com/wiki-Clich%C3%A9) Pointless, So Only Followings Reserved:
+> [Clichés](https://www.detailedpedia.com/wiki-Clich%C3%A9) pointless, therefore only the following are reserved:

 <ul class="posts">
   {% for thought in site.categories.thoughts %}